LoDo Magic appeared out of thin air on Monday night at Coors Field.

 — MLB (@MLB)

-With one out and two men on, Edouard Julien was out at plate trying to score on Willi Castro’s bloop single to centerfielder Ceddanne Rafaela.
+With one out and two men on, Edouard Julien was thrown out at plate trying to score on Willi Castro’s bloop single to centerfielder Ceddanne Rafaela.
 Julien got a green light from third base coach Andy Gonzalez, but Julien was thrown out by four steps.

 The wild ending came on the back of a tight pitcher’s duel.